Star Theatre 1

 About Author

-Vanessa Wood is located in Connecticut.
-She writes on genealogical topics.
-She enjoys researching families in California, Tennessee, and Virginia.
-She is a DAR member and a member of the California and Tennessee genealogical societies.
+Vanessa Wood is a genealogical researcher and writer.
+She enjoys researching families from the southern United States.
+She is a DAR member and a member of the Tennessee Genealogical Society.
 Vanessa is the author of the book Pryor Wives: Stories of Family, Fortune, and Fiasco.
 Her books are available on Amazon.com.
+She can be contacted via email.

 You might also enjoy: